karst-club/karst/static/page_data/rulebook/magic/spiritism.md

 With a touch, the Spiritist restores up to 1d6+1 HP to a single character or themselves.
 Alternatively, this spell may be used to cure Paralysis.

 ## Detect Evil
-For the next hour, the Spiritist can detect ill-will and evil intentions in Characters and magical objects whose surfaces can be clearly discerned (120').
+For the next hour, the Spiritist can detect ill-will and evil intentions in Characters and Magical objects whose surfaces can be clearly discerned (120').

 ## Detect Magic
 The Spiritist observes a telltale aura around any character or object under the effects of magic for the next 20 minutes.